 Lemon-flavored desserts like these lemon crinkles are especially perfect for spring gatherings, special holidays like Easter and Mother’s Day, or summer barbecues.

 I’ve also found that lemon cookies are a huge hit around Christmas and make excellent Christmas cookies and cookie exchange cookies.
-I think people get tired of heavier tasting chocolate or other decadent buttery cookies by the time Christmas Day rolls around and these are like a ray of sunshine!
 But if you need it, I have a great Chocolate Crinkle Cookies recipe.

 If you’re looking for an easy lemon dessert for your next gathering, you need to make this lemon crinkle cookie recipe!